Sizing Guidance

 My boots arrived, how should they fit and feel?

 Our boots should fit comfortably snug on your foot.
 What does this mean?
 Your heel and arch should feel secure (maybe with a small bit of room depending on foot type) while still having some breathing room in the toebox.
 Some heel slip is common and should be expected in some cases because the insole has not yet been broken in.
-Keep in mind, your foot is pivoting and flexing with each step against a hard, smooth leather surface (the veg tan leather insole).
-Sometimes this may vary depending on foot type or if you have a foot condition.
+Keep in mind, your foot is pivoting, and flexing with each step, against a hard, smooth leather surface (the veg tan leather insole).
+Sometimes this may vary depending on foot volume or if you have a foot condition.
 If there is a sharp or pinching feeling in the toebox, the boots are most likely too small for you, and you may need the next half size up.
 For those who have high insteps, the instep into the vamp might be snug at first but will stretch when breaking in.
 Socks make a difference too – a thin sock will take up less volume in the boot, creating some additional wiggle room, while a thicker sock will take up more volume in the boot, creating less wiggle room.

 Width